 Causes of CyberCrime and Preventive Measures

-Role of Schools in handing Cyberbullying
+Role of Schools in Handling Cyberbullying

 According to a recent Children and Schools research, 50% of school social workers felt unprepared to deal with cyberbullying instances.
 They also conduct cyberbullying and online security lectures in person in schools or via Skype so that more youngsters get to know them and feel more confident in seeking advice or assistance.
 One such teacher training campaigner is Billy Belsi, the Canadian educator who developed the term “Cyberbullying.”